 Ownership structure on the Swedish stock market differs significantly from that in countries such as the United Kingdom or the United States.
-While the majority of listed companies in those countries have a very diverse ownership structure, ownership in Sweden is often concentrated to single or small numbers of major shareholders, as is the case in many continental European countries.
-These shareholders often play an active ownership role and take particular responsibility for the company, for example by sitting on the board of directors.
+While the majority of listed companies in those countries have a very diverse ownership structure, ownership in Sweden is often concentrated to single or small numbers of major shareholders, as is the case in many other continental European countries.
+In around half of listed companies, these shareholders strengthen their positions further through holdings of shares with greater voting rights.
+They often play an active ownership role and take particular responsibility for the company, for example by sitting on the board of directors.
+A particular characteristic of Swedish corporate governance is the engagement of shareholders in the nomination processes for boards of directors and auditors, which they exercise through their participation in companies' nomination committees.
+Nomination committees are not regulated by the Companies Act, but by the Code.
+A Swedish nomination committee is not a sub-committee of the board, but a drafting body for the shareholders' meeting made up of members who are appointed by the company's owners.